VivekSil/prathamops/app/README.md

 2. Run `ollama serve`
 3. Run `ollama pull ollama run viveksil/prathamops-en-E2B`

-This will ensure that the models is pulled and ready for inference
+This will ensure that the model is pulled and ready for inference